Belkharym/pytorch-fpga/docs.md

 ## ATen/native

+### Operations Registration

 This folder contains the low level implementations of every operations that can be applied on Tensors.

 Currently, there are 2 ways an operation can be registered in the dispatcher: The legacy way (directly through `ATen/native/native_functions.yaml`), and the new way (using the macro `REGISTER_DISPATCH(name, func)`)

 #### Legacy registration

-The legacy registration method passes through adding a new entry in the dispatch dictionary of the operation in `ATen/native/native_functions.yaml` .
+The legacy registration method passes through adding a new entry in the dispatch dictionary of the operation in `ATen/native/native_functions.yaml`.\
 Here is an example for the `and` operation:
 ```yaml
 - func: __and__.Tensor(Tensor self, Tensor other) -> Tensor